MBCProject/mbc-markdown/yfaq/README.md

 * **MBC Website** - An MBC website will replace markdown documents by the end of 2019.

 * **Code Snippets** - In addition to associating malware samples to behaviors, we plan to capture code snippets that illustrate behavior implementation.

+* **Version Control** - Once MBC's initial development is completed at the end of 2019, all further changes will be tracked and released on a regular schedule.

 References